mhausenblas/kube-rpi/README.md

 ```

 Now, following the [official instructions](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring)
-we set `PasswordAuthentication no` in `/etc/ssh/sshd_config` and from then on, only
+we set `PasswordAuthentication no` in `/etc/ssh/sshd_config`, apply using `sudo systemctl restart ssh`
-the SSH-key-based login is possible.
+and from then on, only the SSH-key-based login is possible.

 ### 5. Install Kubernetes